shaydaniel7/notetaker/README.md

 ## Description

-This app will allow a user to create and save notes, view previously saved notes, and delete previously saved notes.
+This app allows a user to create and save notes, view previously saved notes, and delete previously saved notes.
 For people who need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
 Being able to take persistent notes allows users to have written information available when needed.

 ## Usage